 Length Of Time To Cook Salmon

-How long to cook salmon depends on the thickness and the cut size of the salmon.
-However, it can take you up to 15 minutes to get them cooked fully for average salmon fillets.
+How long to cook salmon depends on the thickness and the cut size of the salmon, as well as the cooking temperature.
+For example, the right duration to bake salmon at 450 is different from that of 400 degrees F. In general, it will take you about 15 minutes to fully cook average-sized salmon fillets at 400.

 If your salmon is cooked en papillote, you should let them in the oven for 10 to 15 minutes, depending on how you want to serve it.